karthikshankar98/Century-Health-Data-Engineering/README.md

    kedro run

 ## Outputs:
-1. you should be seeing a century_health.db file under data/02_staging/   - this .db file contains 5 individual processed tables for the datasets
+1. You should be seeing a .db file under data/02_staging/   - this .db file contains 5 individual processed tables for the datasets
-2. under data/03_master_data, you should find a .csv file  - this is essentially the merged dataset
+2. Under data/03_master_data, you should find a .csv file  - this is essentially the merged dataset
-3. under data/04_validation, you should find a .json file - this is a data validation file run by Great Expectations
+3. Under data/04_validation, you should find a .json file - this is a data validation file run by Great Expectations

 ## Key Files
 nodes.py: Contains data cleaning and transformation logic.